Articles of Incorporation and Rules

 2. When an audit is conducted on key audit items for the period or a special investigation is conducted, the auditor shall report the progress and results to the representative director and the board of directors, and when deemed necessary, shall provide advice or recommendations and take appropriate measures according to the circumstances

-(Preparation and Notification of Audit Reports)
+(Preparation and Notification of Audit Report)

 2. When reporting the results of the audit to the Board of Auditors, the Auditors shall confirm whether there have been any violations of laws and regulations or the Articles of Incorporation by the Directors, and whether there have been any subsequent events, and shall then consider whether there are any matters that should be reported to the Board of Auditors